Russell Smith (writer): Fiction

 His early novels, How Insensitive (1994) and Noise (1998), are satirical and comic portrayals of big-city life and the sexual mores of young people.
 How Insensitive was nominated for the Governor General's Award, at that time the most prestigious Canadian literary prize.
 Noise was published in German as Glamour by List Verlag.
 His book of short stories, Young Men, followed in 1999.
 The opening story in that collection, "Party Going", won the Canadian National Magazine Award for fiction in 1997.

 He then published an illustrated fantasy novella, The Princess and the Whiskheads, an allegory about the role of art in a metropolis.
 The illustrations were by Wesley Bates.

 His pornographic novel, Diana: A Diary in the Second Person (2003), was published by Gutter Press under the pseudonym Diane Savage.
 The novel was republished, under his own name, with a new introduction, by Biblioasis in 2008.

 Muriella Pent (2004) is a longer and more ambitious novel, concerning the arrival of a Caribbean writer of mixed race in the stodgy environment of official Canadian culture.
 It was shortlisted for the Rogers Writers' Trust Fiction Prize, and named as Best Fiction of 2004 by Amazon.ca.

 His novel Girl Crazy was published by HarperCollins Canada in 2010.

 His short story collection, Confidence, was published in 2015, and was longlisted for the 2015 Scotiabank Giller Prize.
 One of the stories in that collection, "Raccoons", won the Canadian National Magazine Award for fiction in that year.

+In 2025 Smith published the novel Self Care (Biblioasis), the story of a young feminist woman who develops a secret sexual relationship with an incel boy.
+The novel was listed by The Globe and Mail as a Fall Book of 2025.
+The philosopher Mark Kingwell wrote of the book, "A perverse, bleak, often hilarious Romeo-and-Juliet tale for our cultural moment.
+Smith renders the self-obsessed urban landscape with absolute precision."